qbap/a7-ios7-downgrader/README.md

 but only ios 7.0.2 works with the jailbreak related portion of the script

+**for tweaks to work, make sure you NEVER EVER hit restart springboard ANYWHERE. instead, go into the settings app and hit general and erase all content and settings. this does NOT delete any of ur data and will instead restart the springboard. if you don't do it this way, you will be stuck on a spinning circle after hitting restart springboard.**

 please refer to the jailbreak section of this readme for more info

 future support may be added for newer versions